TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Miscellaneous/StripeSample/readme.md

 ## Description

 This example demonstrate how we can create and use Stripe CRUD activities.
 Stripe_CRUD app bascially contains 4 activities.
 The main purpose of these activities are to create data, update the data, query the data and then finally delete the data for Stripe.
-The Stripe flow consist of Creating a Customer, Creating a Charge, Capturing a Charge, Creating a Subscription for the card, Creating a Refund, Cancelling Subscription, Querying Charge, Quering Account Balance, Updating Customer, Deleting Card & finally Deleting the Customer.
+The Stripe flow consist of Creating a Customer, Creating a card, Creating a Charge, Capturing a Charge, Creating a Subscription for the card, Creating a Refund, Cancelling Subscription, Querying Customer & finally Deleting the Customer.
 ## Prerequisites

 * Ensure that Flogo Connector for Stripe must be install.